-- Phase One, which begins in early spring 2019, focuses on 50 in-depth interviews with volunteer board members and managers.
+- Phase One, which began in early spring 2019, focused on 50 in-depth interviews with volunteer board members and managers.
 Our focus is on identifying trends either within a geographic region, materials used or what happens when responsibilities shift from municipality to community.

-- Phase Two will include a survey and analysis of issues identified in Phase One.
-Phase Two will begin in July 2019.
+- Phase Two included a survey and analysis of issues identified in Phase One.
+Phase Two will began in July 2019.